 Natural Destinations and Attractions in Ethiopia

 Awash national Park is located 215km East of Addis Ababa and covers 756 sq km.
-Its altitude ranges between 750-2007 m above sea level.
-The park is known by an interesting range of volcanic landscapes which is the most geologically active regions; this is marked by Fantalle Crater, Filhowa / hot springs and Lake Basaka nearby.
-Awash River with its waterfall and gorges is scenic features of the park.
-A range of larger wildlife species particularly a fascinating number of Beisa Oryx and natural beauty of the area as a major tourist attraction.
-The wildlife consists mainly of East African plains animals.
-Oryx, bat-eared fox, caracal, salt dik-dik, colobus monkeys, Anubis and Hamadryads’ baboons, klipspringer, leopard, bushbuck, hippopotamus, Soemmering’s gazelle, cheetah, lion, kudu and others live within the park’s area.
+Its altitude ranges between 750-2007 meters above sea level.
+The park is known for the interesting range of volcanic landscapes which are geologically active regions; this is marked by Fantalle Crater, Filhowa / hot springs and Lake Basaka nearby.
+Awash River with its waterfall and gorges is scenic feature of the park.
+A range of larger wildlife species particularly a fascinating number of Beisa Oryx and the natural beauty of the area is a major tourist attraction.
+The wildlife consists mainly of East African plains animals such as Oryx, bat-eared fox, caracal, salt dik-dik, colobus monkeys, Anubis and Hamadryads’ baboons, klipspringer, leopard, bushbuck, hippopotamus, Soemmering’s gazelle, cheetah, lion, kudu and others.
 About 462 bird species have been recorded recently.
 Bird species include banded barbet, golden-backed wood pecker, white-winged cliff-chat, thick –billed raven, white –billed starling, secretary bird, bustards and storks.

 Awash River and Awash Park have a fascinating natural and wildlife species respectively that holds the captivity of the eye.
 The River with its amazing waterfalls and gorges is scenic feature of the park.
 The park is full of large wildlife species with one particularly common to the area which is the Besia Oryx.
-These all sum up to give one of the most beautiful tourist attractions.
+All these sum up to give the most beautiful tourist attractions.

 We could classify the wildlife in two broad categories:

-- The wildlife consists mainly of East African plains animals: which includes Oryx, bat-eared fox, caracal, salt dik-dik, colobus monkeys, Anubis and Hamadryads’ baboons, klipspringer, leopard, bushbuck, hippopotamus, Soemmering’s gazelle, cheetah, lion, kudu and others live within the park’s area.
+- The wildlife consisting mainly of East African plains animals: which includes Oryx, bat-eared fox, caracal, salt dik-dik, colobus monkeys, Anubis and Hamadryads’ baboons, klipspringer, leopard, bushbuck, hippopotamus, Soemmering’s gazelle, cheetah, lion, kudu and others.

 - Bird species, recently about 462 bird species have been record in the area which includes banded barbet, golden-backed wood pecker, white-winged cliff-chat, thick –billed raven, white – billed starling, secretary bird, bustards and storks.

 The park is located 207km south of Addis Ababa.
-It is famous for and significant ornithological site in the country which is 887 sq. km wide; 482sq km of this is covered by the lakes’ water.
-The park is created for many species of aquatic birds, particularly great white pelicans and greater and lesser flamingos.
+It is famous ornithological site in the country with an area of 887 sq. km wide.
+482sq km of this is covered by the lake’s water.
+The park is home for many species of aquatic birds, particularly great white pelicans and greater and lesser flamingos.
 Lake Abijata is used as their feeding sanctuary and Lake Shalla islands are used as breeding sites to the birds.

-Most commonly seen birds are Great white pelican, flamingos, storks white necked cormorant, African fish eagle, Egyptian geese, various plover species and herons; many other types of birds including migratory too.
+Most commonly seen birds are Great white pelican, flamingos, storks white necked cormorant, African fish eagle, Egyptian geese, various plover species and herons and many other types of birds including migratory one.

-The park is combination of Lake Abijata and Shalla, and the land between and around them.
-Geological features include hot springs, lava caves and four islands used as nesting site for different bird species.
-Some mammals are common to the park like; Grants gazelle, Colobus monkey, and Grivet monkey, Warthog, Klipspringer, Oribi and Jackals.
+The park is a combination of Lake Abijata and Shalla, and the land between and around them is one geological features including hot springs, lava caves and the four islands are used as nesting site for different bird species.
+Some mammals are common to the park like; Grants gazelle, Colobus monkey, Grivet monkey, Warthog, Klipspringer, Oribi and Jackals.
 The altitude ranges from 1500 to 2000 meters.
-The highest peak is Mt fike, situated between the two lakes.
-The lakes are terminal, but they are very different in nature.
+The highest peak is Mt Fike, situated between the two lakes.
+The lakes are very different in nature.

 Bale Mountains Park

 The Bale Mountains National Park is located 400 km southeast of Addis Ababa.
 It is designated as national park since 1970; this park is the largest Afro-alpine habitat in the whole African continent which covers about 2,200 square kilometers.
-It stretches the south – eastern part of Arsi- Bale massifs.
+It stretches along the south – eastern part of Arsi towards the Bale massifs.

-The altitude ranges from 1500- 4377 m where a cluster of spectacular volcanic plugs, highland lakes, deep rocky gorges and uncovered lowlands picturesque you explore it.
+The altitude ranges from 1500- 4377 meters where a cluster of spectacular volcanic plugs, highlands lakes, deep rocky gorges and uncovered lowlands offer picturesque scene to explore.
 That is why this park is home for various flora and fauna species within dense forest, heather moorland and lowland trees.

-The park is particular a centre of several endemic species like Mountain Nyala, Semien Fox, Menlik Bushbuck, and from birds like thick- billed raven, Abyssinian cat bird, Watteld ibis, spot- breasted plover etc. (more than 14 endemic bird species) can view here.
+The park is particularly center for several endemic species like Mountain Nyala, Semien Fox, Menlik Bushbuck, and from birds like thick- billed raven, Abyssinian cat bird, Watteld ibis, spot- breasted plover etc. More than 14 endemic bird species can be viewed here.

 The forest is also a home for different pig species, lions, leopards, spotted hyenas, African hunting dogs and many others.
-The Bale Mountains offer some fine high-altitude horse and foot trekking, and scenic driving which become important opportunities to admire an exhibit of this breathtaking national park.
+The Bale Mountains offer ideal high-altitude horse and foot trekking, and scenic driving to have good opportunities to admire this breathtaking national park.

 Gambella National Park

 The park hosts several wildlife not found elsewhere in Ethiopia including the white-eared kob along with other riverbank residents that are the Nile lechwe, buffalo, giraffe, tiang, waterbuck, roan antelope, zebra, bushbuck, Abyssinian reedbuck, warthog, hartebeest, lion, elephant and hippopotamus.
-The banks of the baro are rich in birdlife and thus give visitors an extra advantage.
+The banks of the Baro Rivers are rich in bird-life and thus give visitors an extra advantage of bird watching.

 Mago National Park is established in 1975.
 It is located on the eastern bank of the Omo River 30 km of Jinka town and 800km south of Addis Ababa.
-It is 2162 sq km in area characterized by Savannah type vegetation within dense acacia scrubs, rolling grassland and deserts, birds dart in and out and the game roams freely.
-Its altitude ranges between 450 – 2,528m a.s.l adjacent to Omo Park.
+It is 2162 sq km in area characterized by Savannah type vegetation within dense acacia scrubs, rolling grassland and deserts, where birds dart in and out and the game roams freely.
+Its altitude ranges between 450 – 2,528meters above sea level adjacent to Omo Park.

 It is the best place to visit bigger savanna mammals like Buffalo, Elephant, Lesser kudu, Lelwel hartebeest, Tiang, Oribi, Oryx, Giraffe, Grants gazelle, Gerenuk, Hippotamus, Crocodiles, De brazza’s monkey, Patas monkey, Black- backed Jackal, Warthog, African hunting dog, Guenther’s dikdik, Lion, Leopard, Carcal, Cheetahs, Striped hyena, Bat eared fox and Serval cat.

-The vegetation is savanna characteristics such as grassland, ground water forest, wetlands and bush land.
-The park is within an altitude of 1,108-1,650m a.s.l.
-It has features of rift valley escarpments, kulfo ground water forest and hot spring.
+The vegetation is of savanna characteristics such as grassland, ground water forest, wetlands and bush land.
+The park is within an altitude of 1,108-1,650meter above sea level.
+It has features of rift valley escarpments, forests and hot spring.

-Prolific wildlife of the Nechisar plains allows roaming it especially Burchell’s Zebra, Swayne’s hartebeest, great kudu, guenther’s dik dik, red bushbuck, bush pig, Anubis baboons and vervet monkeys, warthog, African hunting dog, hippopotamus, crocodile and others are the treasures of the park.
+Prolific wildlife of the Nechisar plains allows roaming it and discover the treasures of the park like Burchell’s Zebra, Swayne’s hartebeest, great kudu, guenther’s dik dik, red bushbuck, bush pig, Anubis baboons and vervet monkeys, warthog, African hunting dog, hippopotamus, crocodile and others.

-Far to the south-west lies 870 km south of Addis Ababa with an area of 4,068 square kilometers.
-Its altitude ranges between 400- 1183m asl.
+The Omo Park lies 870 km south west of Addis Ababa with an area of 4,068 square kilometers.
+Its altitude ranges between 400- 1183m above sea level.
 It is a vast expanse of true wilderness, blessed by Omo River, which flows southwards into Lake Turkana and is one of the richest and Least-visited wildlife sanctuaries in eastern Africa.

-The Omo River is the life blood of park and another wilderness for who loves white-water rafting.
-As the river passes varied scenery, it gives chance along the riverbanks many colorful birds and animals like Goliath herons, blue-breasted kingfishers, white-cheeked turacos, emerald-spotted wood doves and red-fronted bee-eaters are all rewarding sights, while monitor lizards may be glimpsed scuttling into the undergrowth.
-Beyond the forest, hippos graze on the savannah slopes against the mountain walls, and waterbuck, bushbuck and Abyssinian ground hornbills are sometimes to be seen.
+The Omo River is the life blood of the park and another wilderness for those who love white-water rafting.
+As the river passes varied scenery, it gives chance to see along the riverbanks many colorful birds and animals like Goliath herons, blue-breasted kingfishers, white-cheeked turacos, emerald-spotted wood doves and red-fronted bee-eaters.
+So also a rewarding sight is to monitor lizards may be glimpsed scuttling into the undergrowth.
+Beyond the forest, hippos graze on the savannah slopes against the mountain walls, and waterbuck, bushbuck and Abyssinian ground hornbills are sometimes to be seen as well.

 Simien Mountains Park

-It covers 179 square km within the breath- taking views and spectacular meeting with the Walia (Abyssinian) ibex, Simien red fox and Gelada baboon – all endemic mammals to Ethiopia – as well as the Hamadryads baboon, klipspringer and bushbuck.
-Birds such as the lammergeyer, augur buzzard, Verreaux’s eagle, kestrel, falcon and more than 50 species also soar above this mountain retreat.
+It covers 179 square km within the breath- taking views and natural habitat of the Walia (Abyssinian) ibex, Simien red fox and Gelada baboon – all endemic mammals to Ethiopia – as well as the Hamadryads baboon, klipspringer and bushbuck.
+Birds such as the lammergeyer, augur buzzard, Verreaux’s eagle, kestrel, falcon and altogether more than 50 species soar above this mountain retreat.

-Geological features of the park are spectacular mountain scenery and escarpments consist of dark Trapp basalts and bright, soft tuff, landscape, cool climate and endemic wildlife.
+Geological features of the park are spectacular mountain scenery and escarpments consisting of dark Trapp basalts and bright, soft tuff, landscape, cool climate and endemic wildlife.
 The attractions can be largely discovered through trekking.
-That is why trekking is one of the main reasons to visit the park.
+That is why trekking is one of itineraries of Rainbow to visit the park.